IgnisDa/IgnisDa/README.md

 # Greetings 👋

-I am self taught programmer, currently learning Rust.
-I am developing my skills in various backend and frontend technologies.
+I am self taught programmer, currently learning Rust and am currently developing my skills in various backend and frontend technologies.

-## About me

 You can find out more about me on my [website](https://diptesh.me).